MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/faq.md

 Austria, Australia, Belgium, Bulgaria, Canada, China, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom, United States

-**How does the [!include[pn-import-tool](../includes/pn-import-tool.md)] process my 3D models?**
+## How do I import AutoCAD models?

-You can prepare your 3D models yourself using third-party tools, and then use the Import Tool to import them into Layout, or you can use the Import Tool to send your models to Microsoft to convert and optimize. [earn more about the Import Tool]https://review.docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool/?branch=BryceHo-Import-Tool).
+You can prepare your 3D models yourself using third-party conversion and optimization tools or you can use the Import Tool to send your models to Microsoft to convert and optimize.
+After converting and optimizing the models, you use the Import Tool to import them into Layout.
+[Learn more about the Import Tool](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool).

-**How do I import AutoCAD models?**

-Currently DWG files are not supported.
-To import an AutoCAD file, export the model as FBX from AutoCAD, and then define the textures in Blender or 3DS Max.
-Export again as FBX and use the [!include[pn-import-tool](../includes/pn-import-tool.md)] cloud option.
+## How does the [!include[pn-import-tool](../includes/pn-import-tool.md)] process my 3D models?

+If you send your model to Microsoft for converstion and optimization, it’s uploaded to a secure location.
+Microsoft prepares the model using a combination of automated and manual steps.
+Microsoft provides a download link when the model is ready.
+After you download it, your model is deleted from the secure storage area.

 Still need help?
 Try our [user forums](https://community.dynamics.com/365/layout).